kubevault/kubevault/docs/guides/secret-engines/aws/csi-driver.md

 Success!
 Data written to: aws/roles/k8s.-.demo.aws-role
 ```

-Here, `k8s.-.demo.aws-role` will be treated as secret name on storage class.
+Here, `k8s.-.demo.aws-role` will be treated as a secret name on storage class.

 - **Read the role:**